\n\n

 An underlying cause that has not been identified

-In most children, bedwetting is developmental — a maturational delay in the bladder-brain signalling pathway, often with a genetic component.
-But in some cases there is a contributing factor that has not been spotted: constipation, a urinary tract infection, undiagnosed sleep apnoea, or a previously unknown condition such as type 1 diabetes (which increases urine output significantly).
-Worsening bedwetting without a clear cause is a reason to go back to your GP.
-See When Is Bedwetting a Problem?
-Signs It’s Time to Talk to a Doctor for a clear checklist.
+In most children, bedwetting is developmental — a maturational delay in bladder-brain signalling, often with a genetic component.
+But in some cases, contributing factors may be overlooked: constipation, urinary tract infection, undiagnosed sleep apnoea, or conditions like type 1 diabetes (which increases urine output).
+Worsening bedwetting without a clear cause warrants a visit to your GP.
+See [When Is Bedwetting a Problem?
+Signs It’s Time to Talk to a Doctor](https://www.sleepsecurenights.com/when-is-bedwetting-a-problem-signs-it-s-time-to-talk-to-a-doctor/) for a checklist.

 Constipation

-This one is consistently underestimated.
-The rectum sits directly behind the bladder, and when it is full or impacted, it reduces effective bladder capacity and can trigger involuntary contractions.
-Many children who appear treatment-resistant improve once constipation is resolved.
-It does not always present with obvious symptoms — a child can be constipated without anyone realising.
+This is often underestimated.
+The rectum sits directly behind the bladder; when full or impacted, it reduces bladder capacity and can trigger involuntary contractions.
+Many children who seem treatment-resistant improve once constipation is addressed.
+It may not always show obvious symptoms — a child can be constipated without anyone realising.
 A GP can assess this quickly.

 The treatment being used is not the right match

-Alarm therapy is highly effective for children who have frequent wet nights and some degree of arousal — but it requires the right conditions to work.
-If your child is a very deep sleeper, has infrequent wet nights, or is not emotionally engaged with the process, outcomes are poor.
-Similarly, desmopressin works by reducing overnight urine production — it is not effective when the underlying problem is bladder instability rather than overproduction of urine.
-Using the wrong tool for the underlying mechanism means poor results, regardless of how carefully you follow the protocol.
+Alarm therapy is effective for children with frequent wet nights and some arousal — but it requires specific conditions.
+If your child is a very deep sleeper, has infrequent wet nights, or is not emotionally engaged, outcomes may be poor.
+Desmopressin reduces overnight urine production but is less effective if bladder instability is the main issue.
+Using the wrong treatment approach can lead to poor results.

-If you have been through alarm therapy without success, We Have Used the Bedwetting Alarm for Eight Weeks and Nothing Has Changed lays out the practical next steps in detail.
+If alarm therapy has been tried without success, [We Have Used the Bedwetting Alarm for Eight Weeks and Nothing Has Changed](https://www.sleepsecurenights.com/we-have-used-the-bedwetting-alarm-for-eight-weeks-and-nothing-has-changed/) details next steps.

 Stress and anxiety